About

 Background

-Tracking, coordinating and promoting accountability of resource flows to government ministries/agencies requires a way to uniquely identify government entities.
-As of early 2022, there is no widely-used method to do so within IATI data.
+Tracking, coordinating and promoting accountability of resource flows to government ministries and agencies requires a way to uniquely identify government entities.
+As of early 2022, there was no widely-used method to do so within IATI data.

 Government Charts of Accounts (COA) are the most promising avenue to identify government entities.
 Working on "getting aid on budget" from 2010 to 2016, Publish What You Fund showed that it was both important and feasible to map aid flows to government administrative classifications, which are part of the Charts of Accounts.
 Subsequent discussions in the IATI Technical Advisory Group in 2017 reaffirmed the possibility of using these classifications to identify government entities.

-Using administrative classifications to generate unique identifiers for government entities would provide a simple way for IATI publishers to refer to government entities in their data, enabling better traceability and accountability.
-The proposed approach is to use existing public information for each country, either its Chart of Accounts or the national budget, that consistently provides codes for each government entity, rather than generate and maintain a stand-alone codelist of government entities.
+Using administrative classifications to generate unique identifiers for government entities provides a simple way for IATI publishers to refer to government entities in their data, enabling better traceability and accountability.
+The approach is to use existing public information for each country — either its Chart of Accounts or the national budget — that consistently provides codes for each government entity, rather than generate and maintain a stand-alone codelist of government entities.

-{ISO 3166-2 country code}-COA-{Organisation code from the relevant country’s chart of accounts administrative classification}
+ISO 3166-1 country code-COA-Organisation code from the relevant country's chart of accounts administrative classification

 For example, in Liberia (LR), the following codes are used for government entities: